CampusMinden-Projects/HowToUseGit/README.md

 # HowToUseGit

 This quick guide provides a basic stating point for working with git.
 For more information use google or follow the guide on https://rogerdudler.github.io/git-guide/.
+To learn git take a look at https://learngitbranching.js.org.

 In general:
 - Use git for everything that requires version tracking